Transgender Woman Killed By Police Was 'Harassed And Executed,' Relative Says

 O’Toole said that as a matter of policy, the officers are on administrative leave, pending the investigation.

-Herring’s 28-year-old spouse was taken into custody after the shooting because of “hinvolvement in the assault,” O’Toole said, without elaborating.
+Herring’s 28-year-old spouse was taken into custody after the shooting because of “involvement in the assault,” O’Toole said, without elaborating.

 Nance said police have since “filed charges of first-degree assault with a deadly weapon” against the spouse, who is Nance’s sibling.